ragaeeb/ffmpeg-simplified/README.md

   fast: true,
   noiseReduction: { dialogueEnhance: true },
 });
+await delayAudio("./samples/video.mp4", "./output/synced.mp4", 0.5);
 ```

 ## API overview

+### `delayAudio(inputFile, outputFile, delayInSeconds)`
+Adjusts audio synchronization in a video by applying a delay (positive) or advance (negative) to the audio track.

 ### `detectSilences(filePath, options)`
 Finds quiet sections in an audio file using `silencedetect`.